Matt Harvey's return doesn't end well, but Mets see a silver lining

 "Obviously it didn't end very well," Harvey said.
 "It's not the start I wanted to have."

-Let’s start with the negative: Harvey went five-plus innings, allowing five runs, striking out six, walking five and giving up three homers.
-On the last front, perhaps we shouldn’t be too hard on Harvey; after all, the Brewers’ 59 homers lead the majors.
-But the homer total matched Harvey’s career high, as did the walks.
+Let's start with the negative: Harvey went five-plus innings, giving up five runs, striking out six, walking five and giving up three homers.
+On the last front, perhaps we shouldn't be too hard on Harvey; after all, the Brewers' 59 homers lead the majors.
+But the homer total matched Harvey's career high, as did the walks.
 Harvey was chased after giving up a single followed by back-to-back homers to Eric Sogard and Orlando Arcia to start the sixth.

 "My job is to go out and keep the game tied and give us a chance to really open things up after that," Harvey said.
 "I got behind in the count and left the ball in the middle of the plate.
 I left the ball out in the middle of the plate and that makes things difficult."

-Harvey was crisp in the first inning, dispatching the Brewers on just 10 pitches, but lost command during a marathon second inning that saw him burn through 34 pitches.
-According to ESPN Stats & Information, his struggles were as bad as they’ve ever been.
-He threw first-pitch strikes to just 11 of the 27 hitters he faced, the lowest rate of his 89 career starts.
+Harvey was crisp in the first inning, dispatching the Brewers on only 10 pitches, but he lost command during a marathon second inning that saw him burn through 34 pitches.
+According to ESPN Stats & Information, his struggles were as bad as they've ever been.
+He threw first-pitch strikes to only 11 of the 27 hitters he faced, the lowest rate of his 89 career starts.

 "Second inning, third inning, he really struggled," Mets manager Terry Collins said.
 "Fourth inning and fifth inning, he threw the ball great."

-All three homers Milwaukee hit against him came after a first-pitch ball, a common theme in Harvey’s recent struggles.
-He’s already allowed 10 homers over seven starts, more than he allowed during three of his first four big-league seasons.
+All three homers Milwaukee hit against him came after a first-pitch ball, a common theme in Harvey's recent struggles.
+He already has given up 10 homers over seven starts, more than he gave up during three of his first four big league seasons.

 "Location, when you miss down over the plate and you're behind in counts, you're going to give up home runs," Harvey said.
 "They're professional hitters.
 It's what they do.
 I think there is a lot of work to be done.
 We'll start tomorrow and try to get things back on the right track."